 |

-The key ingredient in finding objects that are either barely visible or invisible (hiding) to the naked eye is to use brighter (bigger) objects for reference points.
-For example:”Go about two thirds of the way past Walmart toward McDonalds and take a right at the phone booth; go down to the end and turn left.
-Go about fifty feet and you’ll see the a six foot tall pink flamingo wearing sunglasses; that’s the place!” |
+A key ingredient in finding objects that are either barely visible or invisible (hiding) to the naked eye is to use brighter identifiable objects for reference points.
+For example:”Go about two thirds of the way past Walmart toward McDonalds and take a right at the phone booth; go down to the end and turn left at the Pink Flamingo.” |

 |